 In recent years, demand for airspace has increased.
 At the same time, there’ve been significant technological advances in the management of that airspace, and in air navigation services.

-NSS is a 10-year project to co-ordinate the various activities that New Zealand’s aviation-related agencies (such as Airways, the Ministry of Transport, and the NZ Defence Force) are carrying out in taking the country towards a much more tech-based future.
+NSS is a 10-year programme to co-ordinate the various activities that New Zealand’s aviation-related agencies (such as Airways, the Ministry of Transport, and the NZ Defence Force) are delivering under the National Airspace and Air Navigation Plan to deliver safety, economic, environmental and social benefits.

 The programme is co-ordinating change in the following areas: